pyth/sgltk/README.md

         This will build both a shared and a static library.
 To build only one of these you can use the build targets `sgltk` or `sgltk_static`.

-    3. Install the library using `make` with appropriate privileges:
+    3. Optionally you can install the library using `make` with appropriate privileges:

         `make install`

 ## Documentation
-The documentation is available at [here](http://pyth.github.io/sgltk/doc/html/annotated.html).
+The documentation is available [here](http://pyth.github.io/sgltk/doc/html/annotated.html).